-In Wales, we work closely with higher education providers and a range of other organisations to support and review the management of academic standards and quality.
+In Wales, we work closely with higher education providers and a range of other organisations - such as the Higher Education Funding Council for Wales (HEFCW) and Universities Wales - to support and review the management of academic standards and quality.

 Quality Enhancement Review